Hunting PLC – Annual report – 31 December 2021

 - Cost is determined using the first-in-first-out method and net realisable value is the estimated selling price less costs of disposal in the ordinary course of business.
 The cost of inventories includes direct costs plus production overheads.

-As a result of the amendments to the Group’s financial covenants over the bank facility in 2016, security has been granted over inventories in certain subsidiaries in the UK, US and Canada, which have a gross value of $166.9m (2015 – $nil).
+In accordance with the requirements of the Group’s $160m committed Revolving Credit Facility, security has been granted over inventories in certain subsidiaries in the UK, US and Canada, which have a gross value of $184.3m (2020 – $198.2m).